nightconcept/any2/project/guidelines.md

             - Check how the C# structs for relevant types (e.g., `SDL.Surface` in `lib/SDL3-CS/SDL3-CS/SDL/Video/surface/Surface.cs`) are defined to understand how to access their members (like `Width`, `Height`) after marshalling an `IntPtr`.
         3. **Consider Intermediate Steps:** Sometimes, an extension library might require or work more reliably with an intermediate step.
 For example, instead of directly loading an image to an `SDL_Texture`, loading it to an `SDL_Surface` first (using a function from the image extension library), then getting information from the `SDL_Surface` (which is a well-defined core SDL structure), and finally creating the `SDL_Texture` from the `SDL_Surface` using a core SDL function (e.g., `SDL.CreateTextureFromSurface()`) can be a more robust approach.
 Remember to manage the lifecycle of intermediate objects (like freeing the `SDL_Surface` after the texture is created).
         4. **Error Checking:** Always check return values from SDL functions.
 For functions from extension libraries, use the standard `SDL.GetError()` to retrieve error messages, as specific `Extension.GetError()` functions may not exist or be necessary.
-By understanding these conventions and the structure of the `lib/SDL3-CS` library, an AI (or human developer) can more effectively locate and utilize the C# equivalents of native SDL3 functionalities.